 As children get older and are granted more independence (for example, as they start walking to school on their own) it is important they are given practical advice on how to keep themselves safe.
-Our school provide outdoor-safety lessons in conjunction with the local community police.
+Our school provide outdoor-safety lessons run by teachers or by local police staff.